somyaup/Contextual-spell-correction/README.md

 # NLP-based Sentence Transformer Spell Correction

-NLP-based Sentence Transformer Spell Correction is a code repository that provides a spell correction functionality using sentence transformers.
+NLP-based Sentence Transformer Spell Correction is a code repository that provides spell correction functionality using sentence transformers.
 It utilizes advanced natural language processing techniques to suggest possible corrections for misspelled words within sentences, enhancing the accuracy and fluency of textual inputs.

 ## Features